How to Stop Your Horse Snatching at the Reins

 Tips on how to prevent your horse from snatching at the reins

-2) Identify how supple the horse is, as any stiffening that causes resistance to bending or staying in a together, working frame, causes unnecessary tension and/or hollowing, which is usually a precursor to snatching.
+Any stiffening that causes resistance to the bend or staying in a together, working frame, can cause unnecessary tension and/or hollowing, which is usually a precursor to snatching.

-4) If the horse is young and only just starting to stay through onto the riders’ aids, allow the horse frequent walk breaks, even in a short session, to enable the musculature to build up in the recovery state.
+If the horse is young and only just starting to stay through onto the riders’ aids, allow the horse frequent walk breaks, even in a short session.

 Snatching at the reins is a sure way to lose marks in a dressage test.